meyernc3/STA-309-Exam/README.md

 Oasis's debut album, widely credited with reviving British guitar rock.
 It was raw, loud, and unapologetically emotional.
 It marked the band’s entry into mainstream success.

 ### **(What's the Story) Morning Glory?
 (1995)**
-This follow-up cemented Oasis’s legacy.
-With anthems like *Wonderwall* and *Don’t Look Back in Anger*, it became one of the best-selling albums in UK history and propelled the band to global superstardom.
+This follow-up album cemented Oasis’s legacy.
+With their most famous songs like *Wonderwall* and *Don’t Look Back in Anger*, it became one of the best-selling albums in UK history and propelled the band to global superstardom.

 ### **Dig Out Your Soul (2008)**
 Released much later in their career, this album features darker tones and more experimental production.
 While not as commercially dominant, it reflects the band’s shift in creative direction and maturity.